-- 1. Turn the by-pass valves in to operate (Fig. 16). - Note: The machine will not drive unless by-pass valves are turned in.
+- 1. Rotate the by-pass valves clockwise 1 turn to operate machine (Fig. 14). - Note: The machine will not drive unless by-pass valves are turned in.

 1. By-pass valve

 Tips for Mowing Grass

 Fast Throttle Setting

 For best mowing and maximum air circulation, operate the engine at "FAST."
 Air is required to thoroughly cut grass clippings, so do not set the height-of-cut so low as to totally surround the mower by uncut grass.
 Always try to have one side of the mower free from uncut grass, which allows air to be drawn into the mower.